Blog Article

 1. Kayak the Colorado River

-To literally “get your feet wet” in the region’s outdoor scene.
+To “get your feet wet” in the region’s outdoor scene.
 Blazin’ Paddles, a kayaking company based in Las Vegas, offers Black Canyon kayak tours on the Colorado River.
 Half-day to full-day Las Vegas kayak tours are available for kayakers of all ages.
 Your Black Canyon kayaking adventure may include wildlife sightings, a stop at natural hot springs, and a chance to cool off in the river on hot days.
 You can also go on an evening kayaking excursion down the Colorado River with the chance to watch the sunset as you roast marshmallows on the beach.

 Book your kayak tours here: https://www.blazinpaddles.com/